Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Selection of Emission Modes in the Dataset

 The top panel of Fig.\,\ref{fig:timeseries_X} shows the time series for the \ixpe\ observations, whereas the middle and bottom panels show the six time intervals where there was overlap between \ixpe\ and \nicer\ observations, totaling $\simeq$2\,ks.
 In each interval, the average background intensity in the \nicer\ dataset was $\simeq$10--15\% of the total emission (source plus background), except for the last time segment, where the emission was consistently faint, and the background intensity accounted for $\simeq$30\% of the total emission.
 Nonetheless, during these overlapping time intervals, we did not observe any significant variation in the background level possibly correlated with mode-switching episodes, except for the fifth interval, where a slightly enhanced background level was detected at the exit of a low mode.
 This increase in the count rate should be approached with caution.
 Overall, we detected four low modes in the \nicer\ data that were covered by \ixpe: one in the second time segment, one in the third, one in the fifth, and one throughout the entire duration of the sixth segment.

 To select the appropriate thresholds for the count rates in order to select the distinct emission modes in the \ixpe\ data, we proceeded as follows.
-Over the past decade, the net count rate observed in all previous observations of J1023 carried out by the European Photon Imaging Cameras (EPIC) on board \xmm\ decreased by a factor of approximately six during the low mode compared to the average net count rate (e.g., \cite{Bogdanov15,cotizelati18a}).
+Over the past decade, the net count rate observed in all previous observations of J1023 carried out by the European Photon Imaging Cameras (EPIC) on board \xmm\ decreased by a factor of approximately six during the low mode compared to the average net count rate (e.g., \citealt{Bogdanov15,cotizelati18a}).
 The average count rate of J1023 measured by \ixpe\ after combining data from the three DUs is $\simeq$0.09\,counts\,s$^{-1}$, with about 30\% of this rate contributed by the background level.
 Consequently, during low-mode episodes, typically only 0 or 1 net photon from the source, plus 3--4 photons from the background, would be detected by \ixpe\ in 100-s time bins.
 In fact, during the low modes covered by \nicer, the highest count rate measured in the \ixpe\ time series binned at 100\,s is 0.05\,counts\,s$^{-1}$ (summing up the source and background contributions).
 We then classified time intervals in the \ixpe\ light curves as low modes whenever the count rate in the 100-s binned time series was less than or equal to 0.05\,counts\,s$^{-1}$.
 This criterion resulted in the selection of about 182\,ks of low-mode data, which corresponds to about 27\% of the total exposure time.
 This value is consistent with the fraction of time that J1023 was detected in the low mode in previous observations \citep{Archibald15,Bogdanov15,cotizelati18a}.

-To differentiate between high and flaring modes, we extracted the distribution of count rates above 0.05\,counts\,s$^{-1}$ and modeled it using two Gaussian functions.
+To differentiate between high and flaring modes, we extracted the distribution of count rates and modeled it using Gaussian mixture models.
 We then classified a 100-s time bin as a flare mode if its count rate was at least 4 standard deviations above the mean count rate of the Gaussian distribution representing the high mode, which corresponds to a threshold of $\approx$0.2\,counts\,s$^{-1}$ (Fig.\,\ref{fig:ixpe_cr_distrib}).
 This approach resulted in the selection of $\approx$20\,ks of flaring-mode data, which represents $\simeq$3\% of the total duration of the \ixpe\ observations.
-This percentage is again consistent with the fraction observed in previous observations \citep{Archibald15,Bogdanov15,cotizelati18a}.
+This is again consistent with the fraction observed in previous observations \citep{Archibald15,Bogdanov15,cotizelati18a}.